KL Convergence Guarantees for Score diffusion models under minimal data assumptions: Main results

 and

-Keeping for simplicity, the same notation as in \Cref{sec:score-gener-models}, $(P_t)_{t \in\ccint{0,T}}$ and $\{\fom_t \,:\, t \in \ccint{0,T}\}$ denote in particular the semigroup and the transition density associated with \eqref{BE_v0} respectively.
+Keeping for simplicity, the same notation as in \Cref{sec:score-gener-models}, $(P_t)_{t \in\ccint{0,T}}$ and $\{\fom_t \,:\, t \in \ccint{0,T}\}$ denote in particular the semigroup and the marginal densities associated with \eqref{FE} respectively.
 A simple observation that will play a key role in our analysis is that since $\nabla\log \gamma^d(x) = -x$, \eqref{BE_v0} can be rewritten in the following equivalent form: